Mesud-Ahmed/Quiz-app/README.md

 ## Features

-- 🧩 **Customizable Quizzes**: Choose from a variety of topics or add your own questions.
+- 🧩 **React Quizzes**: Test your understanding of basic react concepts with these questions.
 - ⏱️ **Timer Functionality**: Adds excitement with timed quizzes.
 - 📊 **Score Tracking**: Tracks your performance and displays the score at the end.
 - 📱 **Responsive Design**: Fully responsive for mobile, tablet, and desktop users.